 This field of research focuses on two themes.
 The first theme is a physically and statistically oriented theme "spatial analysis".
 The other theme concerns the visualization of geo-information.

-Spatial analysis includes deterministic and statistical spatio-temporal modelling, research into uncertainties associated with spatio-temporal data, geostatistics and fitness for use for a diversity of applications ranging from precision agriculture to nuclear emergency support.
+Spatial analysis includes deterministic and statistical spatio-temporal modelling, machine- and deep learning, research into uncertainties associated with spatio-temporal data, geostatistics and fitness for use for a diversity of applications ranging from precision agriculture to nuclear emergency support.